cityofaustin/vision-zero/editor/testing.md

   - Switch to the **Narrative** tab and confirm it looks normal
   - Switch back to the **Sumamary** tab, use the **Edit summary** button to clear the summary you created and then **Save summary**
   - Confirm that the **Summary** tab has disappeard and only the **Narrative** tab is shown
+  - [role: admin, editor] Use **Open crash report** button to view crash report pdf
+  - [role: readonly] The **Open crash report** button is disabled.
+Hover over button to see tooltip advising to contact the Vision Zero team for assistance
 - Observe that the **Details** card (second row, rightmost card) looks normal
   - [role: editor, admin] confirm that the LE YTD Fatal Crash, light condition, speed limit, and Object struct fields are editable
 - Observe that the FRB recommendations and notes cards are visible in the third row of card.
 If you haven't tested these on the crash details page, test them here (role: editor, admin).